-When you think of The Malaya, what might come to mind is the mouthwatering, fragrant dishes, or the welcoming atmosphere.
-You might think about great experiences you’ve had there with friends, family or other loved ones, or your plans to go if you haven’t already.
+When you think of The Malaya, what might come to mind is the mouthwatering, fragrant dishes or perhaps the welcoming atmosphere.
+You might think about great experiences you’ve had there with friends, family or other loved ones.
+Or even your plans to go if you haven’t already.
 (Which, incidentally: you should.)

-What you probably don’t think about is its history, which is as rich and interesting as the dishes that come out hot from the kitchen.
-Because when it opened, The Malaya was not only an enormous shock to the still-conservative Australian palette of the 1960s – it also helped to change cuisine in Australia for good.
+What you probably don’t think about is its history.
+A history as rich and interesting as the dishes that come from the kitchen.
+Because when it opened, The Malaya was not only an enormous shock to the still-conservative Australian palette of the 1960s – it also helped to change cuisine in Australia, for good.

-The Malaya’s founder, Wong Tai See, arrived in Darwin in 1941 as war raged around the world.
-A Chinese merchant sailor, World War II left Wong stranded in Australia, and after peace reigned again, he was granted Australian citizenship.
+The Malaya’s founder, Wong Tai See, arrived in Darwin in 1941 as the World War II raged and ravaged the world.
+A Chinese merchant sailor, World War II left Wong stranded in Australia.
+Fortunately for us, after peace reigned again, he was granted Australian citizenship.

 And what a focus it was.
-The Malaya’s early customers was a melting pot of university students, journalists, police officers and musicians – quite different walks of life, all coming together in the one place for this incredible food that was like no other.
-By 1970 it had to expand into the space next door, doubling in size to accommodate everyone as word spread around not just the city, but Australia-wide.
+The Malaya’s early customers was a melting pot of university students, journalists, police officers and musicians – quite different walks of life, all coming together in the one place for this incredible food.

 39 Lime St